21crickets/21crickets.github.io/docs/DFinance_Market_Paper.md

 ## Project Vision/Objectives

+Our ambition serves personal, collective, and institutional goals:

+- [x] Amplify the impact of purpose-driven NFT artists by joining forces to fandom with collective initiatives (shared communication, collaborations, collective exhibitions, etc).
+- [x] Create a self-sustainable model for purpose-driven music production / finding an alternative model to the traditional music industry by enabling genuine sustainability.
+- [x] Create the first robust online gallery of NFT music playing for the planet.
+- [x] Directly support purpose-driven NGOs with sales of donated events and create a new culture of the music supporting purpose-driven projects.
-- [x] Establish an ecosystem of Blockchain payment platform for the fastest way to meet World-Genres in the world without regional restriction.
+- [x] Establish an ecosystem of Blockchain NFT platform for the fastest way to meet World-Genres in the world without regional restriction.
 - [x] Create streaming networks where artists can communicate directly with their fans and easily making profits, and it becomes the most preferred music service-oriented in the world.
 - [x] Support the growing aspirations and self-creating activities of artists who are ahead of debut competitors.
 - [x] Reduce the broker’s revenue share in the entertainment business revenue structure and build an environment where MFS Token can be used as the best payment method.